 This lien will remain against whatever property it is “attached” to on the date the bankruptcy case is filed after the bankruptcy discharge has been entered, unless it is specifically avoided (removed) in the bankruptcy case.

 Why?
 Because the bankruptcy discharge only eliminates the debtor’s personal liability on the debt.

 It does not affect any property’s liability on a debt.

 Sometimes Judgment Liens Can Be Removed in Bankruptcy

 The bankruptcy code section that states this is 11 U.S.C.
-522(f), which allows a lien to be removed to the extent that it impairs an exemption to which the debtor would have been entitled in the absence of the lien.
+522(f), which allows a lien to be removed “to the extent that it impairs an exemption to which the debtor would have been entitled in the absence of the lien.”

 - the amount of the available exemptions (usually governed by the laws of the State where the bankruptcy case is filed, but not always), as well as when the lien attached to the property.